 As a saver, I used to focus on saving every single penny.
 I could spend half an hour calculating the shortest bus route to save 20 cents for a one-off journey.
 However, I lost much money making ill-advised large ticket items such as useless electronic gadgets.

 I have found that this attitude of being penny smart but pound foolish did not serve me.
-Saving for a rainy day may be good advice, but it is also not making good use of the stockpile of money that is slowly eroded away by inflation.
+Saving for a rainy day may be good advice, but it is also not making good use of the stockpile of money that is slowly eroded by inflation.
 The spenders’ idea of indulgence did not appeal to me.
-I tried being a monk but found that I only exchanged one problem for another – I have freedom with my time but lived with the constant stress of needing to find money for my daily expenses and projects.
+I tried being a monk but found that I only exchanged one problem for another – I have freedom with my time but lived with the constant stress of needing to find the money for my daily expenses and projects.